SmartFi Reaches Self Reported Market Capitalization of $1.02 Billion (SMTF)

-SmartFi (SMTF) traded 2.8% lower against the dollar during the 1-day period ending at 15:00 PM E.T. on May 2nd.
-SmartFi has a total market capitalization of $1.02 billion and approximately $15,766.90 worth of SmartFi was traded on exchanges in the last 24 hours.
-One SmartFi token can now be bought for about $0.0690 or 0.00000241 BTC on popular cryptocurrency exchanges.
-In the last week, SmartFi has traded up 17% against the dollar.
+SmartFi (SMTF) traded 3.1% higher against the US dollar during the 24-hour period ending at 9:00 AM E.T. on May 3rd.
+SmartFi has a total market cap of $1.02 billion and approximately $12,270.44 worth of SmartFi was traded on exchanges in the last 24 hours.
+During the last week, SmartFi has traded 21.9% higher against the US dollar.
+One SmartFi token can currently be purchased for $0.0670 or 0.00000237 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.